unsudo-foundation/diogen/readme.md

 # diogen

-Please beaware that this crate is not yet stable.
+Please be aware that this crate is not yet stable.